dylancrter/dylancrter/README.md

 ### hello,

-my name is dylan and I'm currently an undergrad computer science student.
-My goal is to become a skilled programmer who can learn new things quickly.
+My name is dylan and I'm currently an undergrad computer science student.
+My goal is to become a skilled programmer who can create cool stuff.

 feel free to email me at dylanc.rter@gmail.com
 <!---